Claire Martin (gymnast)

-Claire Suzanne Martin (born 12 May 1998 in Versailles) is a French former artistic gymnast.
+Claire Suzanne Martin (born 12 May 1998) is a French former artistic gymnast.
 She is the 2015 European bronze medalist on the balance beam.
 She finished seventh on the balance beam at the 2014 European Championships and represented France at the 2014 and 2015 World Championships.

 Early life

 Claire Martin began gymnastics at the age of three at a club in Marsannay-la-Côte in a baby gymnastics class.
 At age eleven, Martin won the French Championships in the avenir division, and then at thirteen she won the espoir division.

-Junior career
+Junior gymnastics career

 2012

 Martin made her international debut at the International Gymnix in Montreal where she placed thirty-third in the all-around and fifth on the balance beam.
 She competed at the Junior European Championships and finished seventh with the French team.
 She won the all-around bronze medal at the French Junior Championships.

 2013

 Martin began her season by becoming French junior champion on the floor exercise and finishing second in the all-around and on the balance beam.
 A few months later, she competed in a friendly meet against Romania where she took silver in the all-around and bronze on the floor exercise.
 She then competed at the European Youth Olympic Festival in the Netherlands.
 She finished fourth in the team competition and won the bronze medal on the balance beam.
 At the end of the summer, she decided to leave her training center in Dijon to join INSEP in Paris.
 In September 2013, Martin won the all-around bronze medal at the National Cup in Mouilleron-le-Captif.
 She also finished fourth in the team competition, seventh in the all-around, and fifth on the balance beam at the Élite Gym Massilia in Marseille.